dlueth/qoopido.demand/README.md

 To support IE8 an addon is included in the distribution.
 The addon can be loaded by including a script tag pointing to ```legacy.js``` in the head of your document.
 The addon contains polyfills for ```Function.prototype.bind``` as well as ```Object.keys```.

-I do test on OSX Yosemite and demand is fully working on Chrome, Firefox, Safari and Opera there.
+I do test on OSX El Capitan and demand is fully working on Chrome, Firefox, Safari and Opera there.
 To test IE8, 9, 10, 11 as well as Edge the official Microsoft VMs in combination with VirtualBox are being used.

 ## Limitations
-Due to the fact that modules are being loaded via XHR/XDR a remote server will have to have CORS headers set and you should not request modules over a different protocol.
-Most of the usual CDNs have CORS enabled by default.
+Due to the fact that modules are being loaded via XHR/XDR a remote server will have to have CORS headers set and you should generally not request modules over a different protocol.
+Rest assured though that most of the usual CDNs have CORS enabled.

 ## External dependencies
 None!

 ## Availability
 Qoopido.demand is available on GitHub as well as jsdelivr, npm and bower at the moment.
-CDNJS will follow in the near future.

 ## Loading demand